thenewvu/minimal-ubuntu-setup/README.md

 3. Use the USB stick to install Ubuntu on the hard disk or the USB stick itself.
 4. Install git by running 'sudo apt-get install git'.
 5. Clone this repo to your home directory `/home/<your-username>`.
-6. Be sure you're in the home directory, run the setup 'sudo chmod a+x ./minimal-ubuntu-setup.sh && ./minimal-ubuntu-setup.sh'
+6. Be sure you're in the home directory, run the setup `sudo chmod a+x ./minimal-ubuntu-setup.sh && ./minimal-ubuntu-setup.sh`
 7. Done!